aweis89/ai-commit-msg.nvim/README.md

   -- Show notifications
   notifications = true,

+  -- Number of surrounding lines to include in git diff (default: 100) context_lines = 100,

   -- Keymaps for commit buffer
   keymaps = {
     quit = "q",  -- Set to false to disable